David McGuire, MPH, Director and Founder of Shark Stewards

 David McGuire is the founder of the non-profit Sea Stewards and the Shark Stewards initiative.

 Educated in Marine Biology, David holds a masters degree in Environmental Health and has worked in education and public health at the University of California at Berkeley for over a decade.
 David is the writer, producer and underwater cinematographer of several award-winning documentaries, including Sharks of San Francisco Bay.
 He also worked as cameraman on feature films such as 180 South with Patagonia and A Beautiful Wave.
-Films in production include a series on sea turtle conservation with Fish Finder, and a series on local sustainable seafood with fish guru Kenny Belov of Fish.
-He has also published numerous articles on the state of the ocean and sharks and writes a blog on sharks and ocean health.
+He has also published numerous articles on the state of the ocean and sharks and writes a blog on sharks and ocean health called Ocean Voices.
+David co-authored the book Surviving the Shark and is copleting a book Surfing and Sharks.

 As the Director of Sea Stewards and the Shark Stewards project, David helped build a coalition leading to the passage of the California Shark Conservation Act, AB 376.
 David is a published author and sits on several boards of non-profits including The San Francisco Green Film Festival and the Cordell Bank Marine Sanctuary Association.
-He has received numerous awards for his work including the Hero of Marin Environmental Stewardship Award in 2011, and an Emmy for Field Production and Camera on the documentary Reefs to Rainforests.
+He has received numerous awards for his work including the Hero of Marin Environmental Stewardship Award in 2011, and Hero of the Ocean by the Pacifica Beach Coalition in 2013, He has won an Emmy for Field Production and Camera on the documentary Reefs to Rainforestsfor his media work.
+He is a popualr public speaker on sharks and the ocean and lectures at the University of San Francisco.

 She joined David in an expedition off of Guadalupe Island diving with White Sharks.
 As a certified Great White Shark Naturalist with the National Marine Sanctaury she strives to educate the world about the importance of marine conservation, saving the oceans one shark at a time.